How To Integrate Credit Card Payments On Your Website

 Security Tactics for WordPress

 As the most used content management system on the web, WordPress has a target painted on it’s back.
 It powers over 25% of all sites across the web.
 Any piece of software that is used in mass automatically becomes a point of vulnerability.
 The best example of this is the vast pool of malware developed for Windows.
 It’s often said that macOS systems get less viruses, but this isn’t necessarily due to them being more secure.
-Windows machines are more vulnerable simply because there are more of them, and thus it is more efficient for hackers to target them.
+Windows machines are more vulnerable, simply because there are more of them.
+Thus, it is more efficient for hackers to target them.
 In the same sense, running a site on WordPress means you should be taking some precautions.
 Check out the list below for some of our recommendations.
 Keep in mind that it’s a good idea to do these on a developer site in case something goes wrong.

 - Choose your hosting wisely: The majority of successful hacking attempts occur through fault of a hosting company.
 Avoid this by running your website through a reputable, trustworthy hosting company.